When it comes to support channels, you could make an argument that chat is the most challenging to truly do well.

-Real time conversation with your customers or your prospective customers is an incredible opportunity to understand them better, to serve them more quickly, and to build a human connection that can be harder to do via email.
+Real time conversations with your customers and prospective customers provide an incredible opportunity to understand them better, serve them more quickly, and build a human connection that can be harder to do via email.

 With some forethought and planning, you can make your live chat rollout smoother, making it more likely to succeed both for your customers and your team.

 The Supportive Weekly: A newsletter for people who want to deliver exceptional customer service.